rafflebox-technologies-inc/programming-assignment/README.md

 2. Backend api - Node.js (Express and TypeScript preferably)
 3. Database - Either NoSQL or RDBMS

-Your solution should be user friendly, responsive, and have validation at each architectural layer.
+Your solution should be user friendly, be responsive, have a clean design, and have validation at each architectural layer.